Webb space telescope reaches orbit nearly a million miles away after 30-day voyage from Earth

 Spacecraft at or near L2 orbit the sun in lockstep with Earth and can remain on station with a minimum amount of rocket fuel, allowing a longer operational lifetime than might otherwise be possible.

+Keith Parrish, Webb's commissioning manager, said the telescope's launch was so precise, as were two subsequent trajectory corrections, that the small orbit insertion burn Monday left the observatory with more than enough propellant to exceed its design life.

+"We're going to extensively exceed our 10-year life," he told reporters.
+"You've heard numbers around 20 years, we think that's probably a good ballpark.
+We're trying to refine that. ...
+Regardless of what the final number is, we're just all going to be thrilled."

-An orbit around L2 also will allow Webb to observe the universe while keeping its tennis court-size sunshade broadside to Earth's star and the telescope's optics and instruments on the cold side.
+Along with saving fuel, orbiting L2 also will allow Webb to observe the universe while keeping its giant sunshade broadside to the sun and the telescope's optics and instruments on the cold side.

-As of Monday, Webb's mirror had cooled down to minus 347 Fahrenheit, well on the way toward a goal of nearly 390 degrees below zero.
-That's what is required for Webb to register the exceedingly faint infrared light from the first stars and galaxies.
+As of Monday, Webb's secondary mirror had cooled down to nearly minus 400 Fahrenheit with the primary mirror segments following suit at different rates based on their location.
+Those extremely low temperatures are required for Webb to register the exceedingly faint infrared light from the first stars and galaxies.

 For the rest of its operational life, Webb will circle L2 at distances between 155,000 and 517,000 miles, taking six months to complete one orbit.
 Because the orbit around L2 is not perfectly stable, small thruster firings will be carried out every three weeks or so to maintain the telescope's trajectory.